The Lying Game (Taiwanese TV series)

 The Lying Game (謊言遊戲 (huǎng yán yóu xì)) is a Taiwanese drama broadcast by CTV in 2014, starring Ella Chen, Wu Kang-jen, Lawrence Ko and Vivi Lee.
-It was broadcast by CTV on October 5, 2014.
+It started airing on CTV on October 5, 2014.
 The drama received an allowance of 2014 high-quality TV program from the Ministry of Culture of Taiwan for NTD 6 million dollars.
 The original screenplay of this drama was later adapted into the novel "The Lying Game" by the writer "Di Fer".
-Before the drama will broadcast, the drama was sold to 15 countries, including China, Hong Kong, Macao, Southeast Asia and North America, as well as South Africa and Mongolia, where purchase of Taiwanese drama in previous years was rare.
+Before the drama was broadcast, it was sold to 15 countries, including China, Hong Kong, Macao, Southeast Asia and North America, as well as South Africa and Mongolia, where purchase of Taiwanese drama in previous years had been rare.